 During WWII, the dome was destroyed but subsequently repaired in 1959.
-The structure is considered to be the among most perfect Renaissance structure of all German-speaking countries.
+The structure is considered to be the among most perfect Renaissance structures of all German-speaking countries.

 The majestic interiors are embellished with ornate Baroque murals, a few of which are the work of the Mascagni of Florence.
 Right next to the entryway, visitors can see the Romanesque font crafted from bronze and embellished with saint reliefs.